decaffeinate/decaffeinate/README.md

 ## Status

-**Mostly complete.** The project has been used to convert tens of thousands of lines of production code, and can be relied upon for production use, but no guarantees are made.
+**Complete.** The project is stable enough for production use, and has been used to convert tens of thousands of lines of production code.
+The conversion process has been extensively tested and there are few or no known correctness bugs, although no guarantees are made.

 Here are some popular open source CoffeeScript projects and their current status when run through decaffeinate.
-Each project has a decaffeinate-specific fork that is re-run daily.
+Each project has a decaffeinate-specific fork that is re-created from the original repo once per day.

 Project                                                  | Lines of CoffeeScript | Conversion status                 | Test status
 -------------------------------------------------------- |:---------------------:|:---------------------------------:|:---------------------------: